 Indeed, our health is our greatest wealth.
 Whether we are trying to heal disease or trying to prevent it, we all want to live a healthy and happy life.

 I believe that, deep down, I always had a strong feeling about our body's natural ability to heal, but I could never really explain it.
 For years, I was "on the fence", I was skeptical and questioned anything that had to do with both conventional and alternative methods of healing.
 Then, something happened.
-In the Winter of 2010, my eldest daughter got very ill with serious gastrointestinal issues, later determined to be Crohn's Disease.
+In the Winter of 2010, one of my daughters got very ill with serious gastrointestinal issues, later determined to be Crohn's Disease.
 At the time, she was prescribed a number of medications which seemed to create a roller-coaster effect, with no end in sight.
 After months and months of seeing her suffer with severe pain and witnessing the treacherous symptoms of the disease, we were told that the next step would be more"aggressive" medications and, eventually, surgery.
 As I was not yet willing to take that route, we decided to explore natural medicine a bit further.
 We seeked the help of a respected clinical nutritionist, based in New York, and with his guidance and support, we adopted a nutritional protocol into her life.
 Within a few short weeks, she started getting better and her improved symptoms slowly became more consistent.
 We were overjoyed, but what astounded me most was how simple, everyday foods could have such a significant impact on her improvement.
 I had suddenly realized that, in hindsight, I didn't have to go very far - the starting point to her healing was right here, in my own kitchen.
 Thankfully, she eventually found her way back onto the road of health and, in time, she has learned to hold herself accountable for her food choices.
 Needless to say, this positive change and the work of this remarkable nutritionist inspired the journey which was to follow.

 I knew that I had to 'pay it forward' and help others too.
 But before doing that, I needed to learn more.
 And so I decided to take time off from a full-time career and went on to complete an intensive program at the Canadian School of Natural Nutrition.
 The strong education and training empowered me with a wealth of information on natural nutrition and its evidence-based healing properties.